-The lower portion of the foundation is filled with concrete, but water cisterns and a basement are located in the top portion that flared out like a trumpet to a diameter of thirty-three feet.
-The three-story, brick-lined tower is centered atop the circular foundation and provided housing for the keepers and necessary supplies.
-The bottom two stories feature rectangular windows, that are now covered up, while the third story is lit by five porthole-style windows.
-A metal staircase, located behind a metal partition wall, winds up the interior wall of the tower in a counterclockwise direction.
+The lower portion of the tower’s caisson foundation was filled with concrete, while water cisterns and a basement were located in the top portion that flared out like a trumpet to a diameter of thirty-three feet.
+The three-story, brick-lined tower was centered atop the circular foundation and provided housing for the keepers and necessary supplies.
+The bottom two stories featured rectangular windows, while the third story was lit by five porthole windows.
+A metal staircase, located behind a metal partition wall, wound up the interior wall of the tower in a counterclockwise direction.

-A circular watch room surrounded by an open gallery sits atop the tower, and provides access to the octagonal lantern room and its gallery.
+A circular watchroom surrounded by an open gallery sat atop the tower, and provided access to the octagonal lantern room and its gallery.
 Variety Iron Works Company of Cleveland, Ohio provided all of the metalwork for the lighthouse.

-The first keeper at Old Orchard Shoal was Andrew L. Carlow, who arrived after having served as assistant keeper on both the Sandy Hook and Scotland lightships.
+The first head keeper at Old Orchard Shoal was Alfred L. Carlow, who arrived after having served aboard both the Sandy Hook and Scotland lightships.
 Thomas Burke was the first to serve as the station’s assistant keeper.
 Apparently, life on the stationary tower with little companionship did not agree with Carlow, as he was sent to the United States Marine Hospital in New York in 1902, suffering from “nervous exhaustion.”
-Carlow never returned to lighthouse duty at any post, and was replaced at Old Orchard Shoal, his daughter Annie married William Davis, keeper of Fort Tompkins Lighthouse.
+While Carlow was serving as keeper at Old Orchard Shoal, his daughter Annie married William Davis, keeper of Fort Tompkins Lighthouse.
 Following his release from the hospital, Carlow often visited his daughter at Fort Tompkins, and after one visit in October 1902, he climbed up into the lighthouse’s lantern room and hung himself in front of the light.

-Old Orchard Shoal Lighthouse was automated in 1955, but still shows a flashing white light with a red sector, although it no longer has a fog signal.
-The lighthouse is located near Great Kills Park, offshore from the Gateway National Recreation Area.
-The lighthouse can be viewed with binoculars, looking three miles to the southeast.
+Old Orchard Shoal Lighthouse was automated in 1955, but continued showing a flashing white light with a red sector, although it no longer had a fog signal.
 Its companion range light, the Waakcaack beacon, was deactivated sometime in the 1950s, and put up for bid by the government.
 The single received bid of $280 was rejected, and to the dismay of local residents, the tower was torn down and sold for scrap metal, although its beautiful keeper’s house still stands and is a privately owned residence.

-In May of 2007, Old Orchard Shoal Lighthouse was excessed by the Coast Guard and offered at not cost to eligible entities.
-After no qualified group was found, the General Services Administration auctioned off the lighthouse during the summer of 2008.
+In May 2007, Old Orchard Shoal Lighthouse was excessed by the Coast Guard and offered at no cost to eligible entities.
+After no qualified group was found, the General Services Administration (GSA) auctioned off the lighthouse during the summer of 2008.
 The winning bid of $235,000 was placed by “asdfg” on August 27.

-In late June of 2010, Old Orchard Shoal Lighthouse was back on the auction block.
-According to the auction rules of the General Services Administration (GSA), during a “soft close date,” if no increased bid is received by 3:00 p.m.
+In late June 2010, Old Orchard Shoal Lighthouse was back on the auction block.
+According to the auction rules of the GSA at that time, during a “soft close date,” if no increased bid is received by 3:00 p.m.
 Eastern Daylight Time, then bidding will close at 3:00 p.m. on that day.
 The bid of “asdfg” was made on August 27th at 8:59 a.m., but did not extend the auction by a day, as the GSA computer system would only do so for bids placed between 9 a.m. and 3 p.m.
-Shocked by the unexpected closure of the auction, Michael Gabriel, an attorney from Nevada who had bid $205,000 on August 26th, filed a lawsuit against GSA.
+Shocked by the unexpected closure of the auction, Michael Gabriel, an attorney from Nevada who had bid $205,000 on August 26th, filed a lawsuit against the GSA.
 The lawsuit apparently resulted in the lighthouse being auctioned off again, but in the Invitation for Bids (IFB), it was stated that the property was still the subject of litigation.
-The new IFB clearly states that bids must be made between 9 a.m. and 3 p.m. in order to advance the soft close date to the next calendar day.
+The updated IFB clearly stated that bids had to be placed between 9 a.m. and 3 p.m. in order to advance the soft close date to the next calendar day.

 The second auction for Old Orchard Shoal Lighthouse opened on June 30, 2010 and closed on September 16 with a winning bid of $40,000 by a bidder named “jvscalia.”
 Four individuals placed bids on the lighthouse, but the winning bid was still almost $200,000 below the top bid in 2008.

 On November 3, 2010, another auction was opened for Old Orchard Shoal Lighthouse.
-A note on the auction website indicated that the General Services Administration was mandated to obtain estimated Fair Market Value for its properties and opening bids for the lighthouse would begin this time at $45,000.
-A sentence in the updated Invitation for Bids reads, "The minimum bid amount does not represent the Value of the property, but rather presents a reasonable starting point for the on-line auction, which is being re-opened.”
-This was followed by the proviso that the Governments reserves the right to reject any and all bids.
+A note on the auction website indicated that the GSA was mandated to obtain estimated fair market value for its properties and opening bids for the lighthouse would begin this time at $45,000.
+A sentence in the updated Invitation for Bids read, “The minimum bid amount does not represent the value of the property, but rather presents a reasonable starting point for the on-line auction, which is being re-opened.”
+This was followed by the proviso that the government reserves the right to reject any and all bids.

 This third auction for Old Orchard Shoal Lighthouse ended on December 1st with a bid of $95,000 placed by “LYBSSZYA.”
-This auction attracted four bidders, and the previous winner, “jvscalia," had a high bid of $90,000.
+This auction attracted four bidders, and the previous winner, “jvscalia,” fell short with a bid of $90,000.